Skip to main content

 βš™οΈ Use from your browser console

-How to access the Debugger
+How to run the Debugger

 You can access the Chameleon Debugger through your browser's developer console using several methods.